 So what makes the difference on whether God intervenes in this life or not?
 There may be several factors, but the primary one is the purpose of God.
 God has a purpose for each one of His children.
 In Sarah’s case she was to be the mother of Isaac [and nations] through whose line ultimately the Messiah would come.
 That could not happen if she and Abraham were separated.
 The protection of God worked to overcome all obstacles.

 In the case of Jesus, everything that happened was necessary for bringing salvation to a lost and dying humanity.
 It has been said that “the blood of martyrs is seed.”
-Persecution many times spreads the gospel to bring the life of God to others.
+Persecution many times spreads the gospel to bring the life of God to others [although it should be noted that nowhere in Scripture does it say the persecution is necessary for the expansion of the Kingdom of God].
 Sometimes it is as people see Christians suffering without denying their Lord that hard hearts are broken and the love of Christ can come in.
 When the people of God suffer patiently the spiritual forces of Hell are embarrassed and the Glory of God is upheld [remember Job].